ritamk/AutoInsta/README.md

         <li><i>unfollow()</i></li>
 		This function presses the unfollow button in a pop-up prompt for the same.
 It can also cancel follow requests by withdrawing the request.
 It waits 1 second before diong so.
 If it can't interact with the element, it forfeits the action.
         <li><i>sugFollow(n)</i></li>
 		This function follows accounts in the suggestions page.
-It takes one parameter n: where the input 'fol' makes the function follow accounts in the suggestions page itself.
-Otherwise it goes into each account seperately and here n acts as the index of the account in the suggestions page.
+It takes one parameter <code>n</code>: where the input <tt>fol</tt> makes the function follow accounts in the suggestions page itself.
+Otherwise it goes into each account seperately and here <code>n</code> acts as the index of the account in the suggestions page.
 It waits 1 second before doing so.
         <li><i>private()</i></li>
 		This function returns 0 if an account is private or if a follow request has already been made and 1 if not.
 It waits 1 second before doing so.
 If it can't extract this information, it forfeits the action.
         <li><i>followingCount()</i></li>